hjoliver/cylc-doc/src/tutorial/index.rst

 Tutorial
 ========

-This section will cover the Cylc framework and writing basic Cylc workflows.
+This tutorial covers the Cylc framework and how to write basic Cylc workflows.

 .. toctree::
    :name: cylc-tutorial